DiveGearAdvice.comUpdated July 2026

 The Fit Test: Place the mask on your face without using the strap.
 Inhale gently through your nose.
 The mask should stay in place by suction alone.
 If it falls off or you feel air leaking, that mask doesn't fit you.

-The [Cressi F1](https://www.amazon.com/dp/B00JY0N17Q?tag=divegearadvice-20&ascsubtag=beginner-dive-gear-us) at $42 is the best budget option if it fits your face.
+The [Cressi F1](https://www.amazon.com/dp/B0DJ9RRXLM?tag=divegearadvice-20&ascsubtag=beginner-dive-gear-us) is the best budget option if it fits your face.
 Low volume makes it easy to clear, and the frameless design folds flat for travel.
 It tends to fit narrow to medium faces well.

 Before your first dive, prep your new mask by scrubbing the inside of the lens with toothpaste to remove manufacturing residue.
 This prevents persistent fogging.